Jet Chip Wasp: Significance and aftermath

 Kansas City Star reporter Vahe Gregorian described the significance of the play in changing the momentum of the game in favor of the Chiefs: "Seconds after defeat had appeared imminent, victory seemed almost inevitable.
 Abracadabra.
 It felt like magic.
 Or looked like fortune.
 But the intricate choreography, including the protection and a crucial decoy pattern by Sammy Watkins, reflected repetition after repetition at the very core of the fusion of Reid’s creativity and Mahomes’ transcendent talents."
 According to Mahomes, "It kind of encompassed a lot of stuff that we had run the entire season."

-The Chiefs used the momentum from their Super Bowl victory to go 14–2 in the 2020 season.
-They pulled off a 22–17 win over the Cleveland Browns, followed by a 38–24 victory over the Buffalo Bills to win their second straight Lamar Hunt trophy and move on to Super Bowl LV, which they would lose to the Tampa Bay Buccaneers 31–9.
-The following year, the Chiefs returned to the AFC Championship Game against the Cincinnati Bengals after a thrilling overtime triumph against the Bills in a rematch.
-However, the Chiefs couldn't hold on to a 21–3 first half lead and lost in overtime 27–24.
-Meanwhile, the 49ers returned to the NFC Championship in 2021 after a rough 2020 campaign in which they finished last in the NFC West, only to lose to the eventual champion Los Angeles Rams 20–17 after blowing a 17–7 fourth-quarter lead.
-The 49ers again returned to the NFC Championship in 2022, but lost to the Philadelphia Eagles 31–7.
-That year, the Chiefs won their AFC Championship rematch against the Bengals 23–20, then defeated the Eagles 38–35 in Super Bowl LVII.